-"Travel is glamorous only in retrospect," so stated Paul Theroux in an often-quoted interview in the British newspaper the Observer.
+"Travel is glamorous only in retrospect," so stated Paul Theroux in a quote attributed to the author.
 For climbers its analog is Type 2 Fun and climbers amnesia.
+It means you selectively forget the bad parts and only remember the good bits.
 I thought about that quote on my way to Zermatt from Paris and many other points on my vacation.
 I was traveling on the cheap and my rambles and misadventures around the Continent had many moments that felt a lot more like the movie Eurotrip than some glossy spread in Condé Nast Traveler.
 Independent budget travel means you often do not know what is going to happen next and I would not have it any other way; it's what makes travel fun.

 Getting to Zermatt from Geneva was a snap.
 When you hear people people talk about Swiss precision, they ain't kidding.
-The roads, bridges, and railways are all immaculate.
+The roads, bridges, and railways are all immaculate, like works of civil engineering art.
 The trains run exactly on time, literally to the minute.
 All countries in Europe, even Germany, compare poorly to that Swiss level of perfection.
-When I returned to France I really noticed that the trains run late and were dirty by comparison to Switzerland, but in France the women were sexier and the food better so I guess you can't have it all in one culture.
+When I returned to France I really noticed that the trains ran late and were dirty by comparison to Switzerland, but in France the women were sexier and the food better so I guess you can't have it all in one culture.

 There is a hotel at the end of the railroad line to the Gornergrat.
 From the observing platform at the Kulm Hotel I got my first really good view of the Matterhorn.
 It was a perfectly clear day.
 It was not the chilly morning air that took my breath away; it was the stunning view of the mountain.
 I had to pinch myself.
 It was hard to believe that after sixteen years I was finally back.
 The Matterhorn does not disappoint.
 It is as striking in person as you imagine.
 It is one of the most iconic mountains in the world.
 If you ask a kid to draw a picture of a mountain they will likely draw the Matterhorn even if they do not know it by name.
 I remember way back in 1999 the first time I climbed Mount Rainier, when we got close to the White River trailhead the mountain looked so huge and I kept thinking, "We're really going up that?"
 I had that same feeling looking up at the Matterhorn, "I'm really going to climb that?"
 It is so big and dramatic and even though you can see the route clearly it seems impossible when you are anywhere except on the mountain.

 I had hiked up the ridge above the Gornergrat to take more photos and this was the last picture I would get to take before hiking back to Zermatt.
 Unbeknownst to me my camera's battery was almost dead and I had accidentally left my spare battery back at the hostel.
-Just as I was about to get a good photo of a couple ibex (Alps mountain goats) the battery died.
-On the hike down I ended up missing out on some other really great photos: the Matterhorn reflected in the Riffelsee, a herd of Swiss sheep with bells on walking down the trail with the Matterhorn in the background, an weathered old crucifix (also with Matterhorn in the background), a small alter with Mary in it carved out of a living tree surrounded by fresh roses.
+Just as I was about to get a good photo of a pair of ibex (Alps mountain goats) the battery died.
+On the hike down I ended up missing out on some other really great photos: the Matterhorn reflected in the perfectly still waters of the Riffelsee, a herd of Swiss sheep with bells on walking down the trail with the Matterhorn in the background, a weathered old crucifix (also with Matterhorn in the background), a small alter with Mary in it carved out of a living tree surrounded by fresh roses.
 I am a crazy shutterbug so missing those photos still hurts.

 Pollux GPS track

 I can't say I love Zermatt.
 It is an expensive resort town, like Vail, Colorado.
-That said I couldn't complain about it either, like it was my favorite mountain town in the American West that got ruined by commercialization; Zermatt has been a tourist town since the 19th Century.
+That said I couldn't complain about it either.
+It is not like it was a favorite mountain town in the American West that got ruined by commercialization; Zermatt has been a tourist town since the 19th Century.
+You see a wide range of people in Zermatt from scruffy climbers to overweight tourists in brand new hiking gear and even fully veiled Arab women.
 Going out for a meal in Zermatt was not cheap.
 It was at a minimum 30 Swiss francs (CHF) for a sit-down meal.
 The cheapest food outside the supermarket I found was a grilled sausage stand on the Bahnhofstrasse main street that sold a brat and slice of dark bread for 6 CHF.
 That combined with 1.70 CHF tall boy beer from the supermarket was my standard post-climb meal in Zermatt.
 Traveling in Europe during the tourist high season in late August went against everything I know about budget travel, but if I was going to climb the Matterhorn I had to be there when the weather was good.

-I have never climbed with a guide before.
+I never climbed with a guide before this trip.
 I am not a big talker and usually run out of things to say after awhile.
-I was apprehensive about having to make conversation with a complete stranger for five days, but Tino was a cool guy and good at keeping the conversation going.
-I think the art of conversation is an important "unofficial" mountain guide skill that is almost as important as tying knots.
+I was apprehensive about making conversation with a complete stranger for five days, but Tino was a cool guy and good at keeping the conversation going.
+I think the art of conversation is an important unofficial mountain guide skill that is almost as important as tying knots.
 Also, living in Seattle and a climber, Tino knew some of the same people I know—small world.

 We were not climbing the Matterhorn right away.
-We had three days of acclimatization climbs of increasing difficulty prior to the Matterhorn.
+We had three days of acclimatization climbs of increasing difficulty prior to the Matterhorn where we would practice the techniques of guided climbing and I would learn about how to use all the fixed protecting that is a feature of climbing in the Alps.
 My guess is that the acclimatization climbs are also a way for the guides to determine if clients have the technical ability and physical fitness to climb the Matterhorn, so I had to prove myself.
-Also, there is a lot of fixed protection in I the Alps and there are new techniques I had to learn about climbing with this gear.

 We rode the Gornergratbahn train up to the Rotenboden station, two stops before the Gornergrat, the same area I had hiked through the day before.
-At the Riffelhorn, which is a small rocky peak, we would spend the day practicing short rope climbing which I had never done before and multi-pitch climbing.
+At the Riffelhorn, which is a small rocky peak, we would spend the day multi-pitch climbing and practicing short rope climbing, something I had never done before.
 This was both my first guided climb ever and my first real climbing in the Alps since Mont Blanc sixteen years before.
-With all the fixed protection there are some Alps-specific climbing techniques that I have never seen before that take advantage of the fixed protection.
+With all the fixed protection there are some Alps-specific climbing techniques that I have never seen before that take advantage of all the gear permanently attached to the mountains.
 Three wraps around one of the vertical bars is considered a good anchor.
 There are bolts like we would recognize from America, but there are also beefier rings.
 The thing that was really unique to me were the vertical bars cemented directly into the rock.
 They come in three flavors: 1" diameter rebar, rebar with a "T" welded to the top, and "lollipops" which are stainless steel bars with a ring on top.
 The rusty old re-bar without the "T" made me nervous, I kept picturing tripping over them and impaling myself.

 Climbing in the Alps is very developed.
-There is a lot of fixed protection on popular routes.
-There are often big ropes or chains attached permanently to the routes in difficult or exposed places.
+In addition to the fixed anchors on popular routes there are often big ropes or chains attached permanently to the routes in difficult or exposed places.
 On some of the routes where you need to simul-climb, like on the Matterhorn, there are large steel pins like round railroad spikes cemented into the rock that you can throw your rope over in addition to using the usual rock horns.
 On the routes we were climbing on the Riffelhorn they even had metal plaques at the base of the climbs with the name of the route and the difficulty rating.
 The only thing missing was the # of bolts.
 We climbed a six-pitch route called "The Egg" with a French climbing rating of "4b", which translates to the American YDS rating of 5.7.
 We were climbing in mountaineering boots, since that is what we would be wearing on the Matterhorn.